glitchdotcom/Pupdates-CMS/README.md

 Parcel also has a very cool feature, which is a "watcher": it is a process that runs in the background and updates the bundle when an input file is changed.
 This allows updates to be applied very quickly!
 If you check the Logs (in the `Status` pane) after you make a change, you'll notice that Parcel says "Built in 24ms."
 Or something like that.
 It is able to update the whole bundle in just a few milliseconds!

 Another thing that Parcel watch does for us is telling all the connected browsers when the bundle is changed.
-It does so by using a Hot Module Reload (HMR) system: it sends bundle updates through a websocket.
+It does so by using a Hot Module Replacement (HMR) system: it sends bundle updates through a websocket.
 In order to make this specific thing work on Glitch, we need a special "HMR proxy": it is defined in `backend/utils.js` and used in `backend/server.js`.

 ### watch.json